kieron-dev/kieron-dev.github.io/_posts/2018-11-06-birdpedia-with-tdd-3.md

 $ go generate ./...
 ```

-Then we add a test where we inject a fake handler into the router and stub out
+Then we add a test where we inject a fake handler into the router, stubbing out
-the GetBirds method, and check the response.
-The full test file is shown below.
+the `GetBirds()` method, and check the response.
+The full test file is shown
+below.

 *routing/routing_test.go:*